Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

 ### **Experiment Overview**
 > #### The effect of the interaction between eyebrow diagonality and cartoonization of negative-affect facial image stimuli on valence perception

-Although the title of this web-based study is wordy, it is very simple.
+Although the title of this web-based study is wordy, it is actually very simple.
 This experiment manipulates:

-(1) the **diagonality** of the eyebrows (i.e., the angle from vertical the eyebrows make, with the vertex of these two lines pointing downwards.
+(1) the **diagonality** of the eyebrows (i.e., the angle from vertical that the eyebrows make, with the vertex of these two lines pointing downwards.
 Think of diagonality as the extent to which your eyebrows are furrowed or knitted together), and

 (2) the **cartoonization** (i.e., whether images are realistic or rendered in cartoon style) of negative-affect (or emotionally negative) facial image stimuli.
 Then, we will be able to look at the effect of the *interaction* between these two factors on the dependent variable of the participants' perceived emotional valence from the stimuli (i.e., how emotionally negative vs. positive the stimuli seem to them).
 The dependent variable will be rated on a slider scale that ranges from *extremely negative* to *extremely positive*.

 The study has a 2x2, *within-participants* design, and all participants will be required to rate the perceived emotional valence for each stimulus.
 The order of these stimuli (prior to creating the 2 blocks of trials) was randomized to prevent order effects.
-These stimuli from the 4 conditions (see 'stimuli' under the [below](#important-folders-and-files-in-the-experiment_presentation_code-folder) section) will be interspersed with filler images that participants will also rate, to prevent people from getting similar looking stimuli in succession (which could bias responses) and prevent gambler's fallacy-like effects that might arise from rating solely negative image stimuli.
+These stimuli from the 4 conditions (see 'stimuli' under the [below](#important-folders-and-files-in-the-experiment_presentation_code-folder) section) will be interspersed with filler images that participants will also rate, to prevent people from getting similar-looking stimuli in succession (which could bias responses) and prevent gambler's fallacy-like effects that might arise from rating solely negative image stimuli.

 > #### Components of the experiment